objectbox/objectbox-swift-integration-test/README.md

                            git checkout.
 Warning: Data may be LOST!!
-                           Does something like 'git clean -fdx && git reset --hard' --skip <project>         Skip the given project
+                           Does something like 'git clean -fdx && git reset --hard' --skip <project>         Skip the given project --default-ruby           Deletes .ruby-version file so rbenv uses the default version of ruby
 ```

 ## What is this doing?